robertodefarias/robertodefarias/README.md

 ---

-My approach lies at the intersection of **cutting-edge technology, applied creativity, and human-centric understanding**.
+My approach lies at the intersection of **technology, creativity, and human understanding**.
-I’m ready to bring this combination of **technical skills, business growth expertise, and multicultural perspective** into a company that values innovation.
+I’m ready to bring my **technical skills, business expertise, and multicultural perspective** into a company that values innovation.